-When the parent, student and counselor have signed the course selection sheet, a commitment has been made to pursue the chosen course to completion; therefore, the student is under obligation to continue with the chosen course.
+Upon submission of course selections in PowerSchool, a commitment has been made to pursue the chosen course to completion; therefore, the student is under obligation to continue with the chosen course.
 The fear of failure is not a valid request for a course change or withdrawal.
 Consequently, schedule changes should be limited to the following: